 Use and Disclosure

 We will collect, hold, use and disclose personal information about you to assist us in conducting our business, providing and marketing our services, improving the content of our website, and meeting our legal obligations.
+You can ask us to stop sending you marketing messages at any time by contacting our Privacy Officer.
+We will not sell your personal information to any third parties.

 We may disclose your personal information (including, where permitted by law, any sensitive information we hold about you):